 -Economic interruptions.
 Global pandemics.
 Cybersecurity hacks.
-These are scary things once considered distant indirect threats but have become legitimate risks to supply chains nowadays.
+These are scary things once considered distant indirect threats but have become legitimate risks to supply chains.

 How to Manage Risk in the Small Business Supply Chain

-Optimizing your supply chain is the answer to managing risk in the small business supply chain.
+Optimizing your supply chain is the answer to managing small business supply chain risk.
 What does that mean?
 It means having a solution for all the supply chain risks we mentioned above and for others that might arise and still be able to operate at 100%.
 Here are a few tips to help you manage risk in the small business supply chain more efficiently.

 Foster Strong Supplier Relationships

-Be flexible enough to forge new relationships with new suppliers if you need to.
+Be flexible enough to forge new relationships with new suppliers if needed.
 Relying solely on one supply partner is far too risky.
-The threat of supply chain fraud continues to persist even these days, so build any new or continuing partnerships on trust and professionalism.
+The threat of supply chain fraud continues to persist, so build any new or continuing partnerships on trust and professionalism.

 Optimize the Customer Experience

 Small businesses embrace the world of eCommerce more and more, which means meeting customer expectations is key to staying in business and thriving.
-Shipping heavily impacts customer loyalty, so get the information you need from your suppliers that will affect how efficiently your supply chain can perform and communicate with customers regarding rates and transit times for shipments.
+Shipping heavily impacts customer loyalty, so get the information you need from your suppliers that will affect how efficiently your supply chain can perform and communicate with customers regarding shipment rates and transit times.

-Please make the most of eCommerce shipping and give your customers the desired experience.
+Please maximize eCommerce shipping and give your customers the desired experience.
 Make the returns process straightforward.
 Follow through on your shipping rates and time estimates.
 All these reduce the risks of disruptions in your supply chain.

 Expect the Unexpected

 Incorporate a business continuity plan in your supply chain strategy to help handle unwanted surprises.
-An optimized supply chain can adapt, whether rapidly changing market conditions, weather impacts, cyber-attacks, or a pandemic.
+An optimized supply chain can adapt to rapidly changing market conditions, weather impacts, cyber-attacks, or a pandemic.
 Managing risk in your supply chain means staying prepared for everything you can and can’t think of.
 Be flexible, and always stay ahead of the game.

 3PLs Help Lower Supply Chain Risks

-Manage risk in your small business supply chain the easiest way possible by partnering with a third-party logistics company (3PL) like FreightCenter.
+Manage your small business supply chain risk by partnering with a third-party logistics company (3PL) like FreightCenter.
 We can help you mitigate and control the risks your supply chain faces.